-The lotus flower is also very symbolic in Buddhist belief.
+Furthermore, it is very significant that Vajrasattva sits in the full lotus pose on top of a double lotus pedestal.
+The lotus flower is very symbolic in Buddhist beliefs.
 The reason is that the lotus flower rises above the murky pond water to blossom in the clean air above.
-This is a common flower found in Asia and as a result it has come to symbolize Nirvana.
 Similar to the lotus flower, dedicated Buddhist practitioners will rise above the sea of suffering and obtain wisdom which can eventually lead to enlightenment.
-Therefore, it is very significant that Vajrasattva sits in the full lotus pose on top of a double lotus pedestal.
+Click here to discover more about the rich symbolism of Vajrasattva.

 Vajrasattva Rituals for Karma Purification